BranchMetrics/web-branch-deep-linking-attribution/README.md

 callback(
      "Error message",
      {
           data_parsed:        { },                          // If the user was referred from a link, and the link has associated data, the data is passed in here.
           referring_identity: '12345',                      // If the user was referred from a link, and the link was created by a user with an identity, that identity is here.
           has_app:            true,                         // Does the user have the app installed already?
-          identity:           'BranchUser' // Unique string that identifies the user }
+          identity:           'BranchUser',                 // Unique string that identifies the user
+          click_url:          'https://bnc.lt/c/jgg75-Gjd3' // The referring link click, if available.
+     }
 );
 ```